-Certain programs may require testing, which could include a physical exam, hepatitis vaccination, COVID-19 vaccination, Mantoux testing and drug testing.
+Certain programs may require testing, which could include a physical exam, hepatitis, COVID-19, Mantoux testing and drug testing.
 If the position to which you are hired requires any of these tests, you will be notified in advance.

-Employee Status and Pay

-Policy: EMPLOYMENT CLASSIFICATIONS
+Employee Status and Pay Policy: EMPLOYMENT CLASSIFICATIONS Effective Date: 7/1/2014 Revised Date: 8/1/2021